Techtonica/curriculum/_templates/projects.md

 - This is the value to your future self if you do this lab exercise

 ### Basic Requirements
-1. Participants will obtain a code review by asking for a code review using the Techtoncia #tech-help Slack Channel.
-2. Participants will submit and present project by assigned date.
+1. Participants will submit the project as a pull request by assigned date.

 ## Setup Instructions
 Use the Terminal to navigate around the file system and creating new folders and files.
 Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.